koryk/reverse-ai-search/README.md

 Reverse AI Search provides local AI bash completion in a format you're already familiar with.

+Only works with bash currently.
+Zsh coming soon.
 # Use Cases

 ## Command creation